akharrou/sphinx-restructuredtext/README.md

-# sphinx-markdown
+# sphinx-restructuredtext

-Notes on Markdown hosted on a website, made with [Sphinx](https://www.sphinx-doc.org/).
+Notes on reStructuredText hosted on a website, made with [Sphinx](https://www.sphinx-doc.org/).
 Not live yet, try again in a few days.